-Imagine we are back in 2011.
-You walk into your company’s HQ happy to hear the phones ringing and your sales team diligently taking orders from new and existing customers.
-Your sales team – your biggest investment – has once again outdone itself and sold to nearly 85% of in-bound leads.
-You sit back in your chair and close your eyes – the business is good and you are once again assured that spending as much as you do on sales, and as little as you do on marketing, is the right way to go.
+Imagine it's 2014 and you're the VP of Sales & Marketing for a company that sells technical and complex products to other businesses.
+You've walked through the sales area of your company’s office and are happy to hear phones ringing and your sales people diligently taking orders from new and existing customers.
+Your sales team – your biggest investment – has once again hit its quota.
+You sit down in your office and close your eyes to better appreciate the hum of activity.
+Business is good and you feel assured that you're doing the right things.
+You nod to yourself that spending as much as you do on your sales team, and as little as you do on the other aspect of your role - marketing - is the right decision.

-As a result, small and mid-size businesses typically allocate 60 - 90% of their revenue generation investment (ie, what they spend on sales and marketing), to sales rep salaries, sales collateral, and incentive plans that keep sales people knocking on as many new doors as possible.
-In this “push” scenario, the sales team targets low-hanging fruit in the hope of bringing home the goods as quickly as possible, as often as possible.
+As a result, small and mid-sized B2B companies typically allocate the majority of their revenue generation investment (ie, what they spend on sales and marketing), to sales rep salaries, sales collateral, and incentive plans that keep sales people knocking on as many new doors as possible.

-How to re-balance your sales and marketing mix, by enhancing your marketing
+How to re-balance your sales and marketing mix

 - Add a blog to your company website and start promoting it via social media.
 This will generate website traffic that can convert to leads for your sales team to pursue.

 - Create a company newsletter that goes to your prospect database and drives traffic to your blog and website, and direct leads to the sales force.